When you think of the perfect beach, what comes to mind?

 6. Seal Rocks

 This quiet little beach is a great place to snorkel and swim.
 It’s a quiet area as there are less than 200 residents.

-Seal Rocks is one of the best NSW beaches due to is clear waters and a relaxed vibe overall.
-It’s a great escape from a lot of other beaches in NSW that tend to be busy and crowded.
+Seal Rocks is one of the best NSW beaches due to its clear waters and relaxed vibe.
+It’s a great escape from many other NSW beaches that tend to be busy and crowded.

 If you do plan on visiting Byron Bay, plan on spending the entire day here.
-There is an ocean way which allows visitors to easily walk from the town’s centre to the popular, Cape Byron lighthouse.
+There is an ocean-way which allows visitors to easily walk from the town’s center to the popular, Cape Byron lighthouse.